 However, at this stage there are still some unknowns and reaching the target sample size will likely be influenced by several factors.
 Patient recruitment is subject to acceptance of oral cladribine by prescribing neurologists and patients within the MS treatment landscape.
-The setting (i.e., hospital and/or private practice) in which oral cladribine patients will be treated and managed also has an influence on participants' recruitment in the databases using additional primary data collection as does the organizational structure of these databases.
+The setting (i.e., hospital and/or private practice) in which oral cladribine patients will be treated and managed also has an influence on participants' recruitment in the databases using primary data collection as does the organizational structure of these databases.
 Considering the primary objective, the study size estimation is based on simulated data and is driven by malignancy (AESI having the lowest incidence rate among the list of different AESI for this study).
-Figure 3 (A & B) and Figure 4 (A & B) present the level of accuracy of the risk difference and relative risk estimates, assuming no or a 2-fold risk of malignancy among cladribine patients in comparison to the background population, and a sample size of 4,000 patients per cohort recruited over 5 years.
+Figure 2 (A & B) and Figure 3 (A & B) present the level of precision of the risk difference and relative risk estimates, assuming no or a 2-fold risk of malignancy among cladribine patients in the background general population (GLOBOCAN, 2012), and a sample size of 4,000 patients per cohort recruited over 5 years.